siteline/swiftui-introspect/README.md

 **Missing an element?** Please [start a discussion](https://github.com/siteline/swiftui-introspect/discussions/new?category=ideas).

-In case SwiftUIIntrospect (unlikely) doesn't support the SwiftUI element that you're looking for, you can implement your own introspectable type.
+In case SwiftUI Introspect (unlikely) doesn't support the SwiftUI element that you're looking for, you can implement your own introspectable type.

 For example, here's how the library implements the introspectable `TextField` type: